Find Trade Colleges

 While working on their Bachelor's Degree, construction engineering tech majors at SHSU accumulate an average of around $20,277 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $229.

-University of North Texas came in at #7 in this year’s edition of the Best Construction Engineering Bachelor’s Degree Trade Schools in the Southwest Region ranking.
-UNT is a fairly large public school located in the city of Denton.
+University of North Texas landed the #7 spot in the 2023 rankings for the best bachelor’s degree construction engineering technology programs.
+UNT is a fairly large public school located in the medium-sized city of Denton.

-With a ranking of #8, Tarleton State University did quite well on this year’s best schools for construction engineering technology students working on their bachelor’s degree.
-Located in the town of Stephenville, Tarleton is a public school with a fairly large student population.
+Tarleton State University ranked #8 on this year’s Best Construction Engineering Bachelor’s Degree Trade Schools in the Southwest Region list.
+Located in the remote town of Stephenville, Tarleton is a public school with a fairly large student population.

 Read full report on Construction Engineering Technology at Tarleton State University